Are you making a list for the hospital to bring everything you’ll need postpartum? If so, you may want to remember to include a peri bottle.

 Childbirth and the Perineum

-Childbirth is usually divided into three different stages — the labor stage, the pushing stage, and the placenta delivery stage.
+Childbirth is usually divided into three different stages — the labor stage (divided into latent, active labor and transition), delivery of the infant and the passage of placenta.
 It’s during the second phase, while the baby crowns, that your perineum is most likely to tear.

 By the end of your first stage of labor, your cervix should be about ten centimeters wide and you’re probably feeling the urge to push.
 Your body is telling you that it’s time to deliver this baby!